CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise3.md

-# Exercise 3: Call REST services from the Azure SQL Database in Microsoft Fabric with External REST Endpoint Invocation
+# Exercise 3: External REST Endpoint Integration and Vector-Based Semantic Search in Azure SQL Database

 Azure SQL Database External REST Endpoint Invocation provides the ability to call REST endpoints from other Azure services such as OpenAI, Azure Event Hub, Azure Functions, Power BI and more.
 Common use cases for developers to use External REST Endpoint Invocation are:

-* Utilize Azure OpenAI services such as chat, embeddings, language, and content safety
+- Utilize Azure OpenAI services such as chat, embeddings, language, and content safety
-* Ability to push business logic out of the database and into Azure Functions
+- Ability to push business logic out of the database and into Azure Functions
-* Pull/push data to/from external sources (including Azure Blob Storage) for ETL or derived data stores
+- Pull/push data to/from external sources (including Azure Blob Storage) for ETL or derived data stores
-* Participate in event-based architectures with Azure Event Hub or Kafka
+- Participate in event-based architectures with Azure Event Hub or Kafka

 External REST Endpoint Invocation can be called in an Azure SQL Database using the sp_invoke_external_rest_endpoint stored procedure.